RegisGraptin/zama-private-lending/README.md

 ## Frontend

-On the frontend side, you will have to defined some variables.
+On the frontend side, you will have to define some variables.

 ```bash
 cd front